lucapette/website/content/writing/my-programming-principles.md

 It felt natural to group principles into categories: existing codebases and greenfield projects.
 I believe in approaching coding sessions differently depending on the context.
-While this may sound a tad obvious, I encountered enough examples of over-engineered or under-engineered (why isn't that a term btw?
+While this may sound a tad obvious, I encountered enough examples of over-engineered or under-engineered (why isn't that a thing?
 It's almost as common!) solutions in my career.
 More often than not, these solutions were merely a reflection of approaching an existing codebase like a greenfield project or, maybe worse, the other way around.